 Botanical name: Salvia apiana

 This woody shrub has long stiff stems with gray green, wrinkled evergreen leaves when juvenile, changing to smooth and white with time.
 Fragrant white flowers bloom in the spring, attracting bees.
 Prune after bloom time to shape shrub.
 It provides a strong structural form as a garden focal point.
-It can reach 6' tall and wide; considered slow growing.
+It can reach 6' tall and wide; and is considered slow growing.
 Plant in full sun with well draining soil.
 Established plants need very little summer water.
 Leaves have been used for herbal teas and for medicinal purposes.
-Native Americans have used this plant for ceremonies.

 Common name: Concha California Lilac